IBM/aspera-cli/docs/README.erb.md

 gem update <%=gemspec.name%>
 ```

-During its execution, <%=tool%> checks every week if a new version is available and notifies the user in a WARN log.
+During execution, <%=tool%> checks weekly whether a new version is available and notifies the user via a WARN log entry.
 To deactivate this feature, globally set the option `version_check_days` to `0`, or specify a different period in days.

 To check if a new version is available (independently of `version_check_days`):